S5 Ep80: Disability, Disclosure, and Authenticity in Higher Education

 Andy 30:55

-thank you I'm glad I did at your encouragement share the story and that the shared humanity that we both have actually may overlap in this area but we talked a little bit beforehand there was many other ways that we define ourselves outside of our disabilities that who we are and I think one of the things that I've loved in the post-ADA world that we've moved from disabled persons to persons with disabilities and you can put comments after the the word disability or even before the word disability if you want to we're all people And, we all have different things than define us and are part of our identity, being comfortable with who they are and being understanding, and in some places where we get mixed messages, being forgiving.
-I have as just as much control of whether or not I was disabled as I do whether or not I have gray hair, like no difference whatsoever.
-And I also, I think I do want to add something here for folks who might be listening, we're not born with their disabilities, and have lived with them their entire life.
-I know there's unique challenges for people who, who are disabled, who became disabled after being fully abled, or quote unquote, fully abled.
-I know those are unique and don't, don't think for a moment that when somebody who has a more recent disability in their life, I come across, particularly somebody with a, with a recent hand disability, somebody who's lost a finger, talks to me about how to on a dress shirt, those are things that are real, real struggles for people.
+And I also think I want to add something here for folks who might be listening who were not born with their disabilities and have lived with them their entire life.
+I know there are unique challenges for people who became disabled after being fully abled, or quote unquote, fully abled.
+I know those are unique.
+And don't think for a moment that when somebody who has a more recent disability in their life -- I come across particularly somebody with a recent hand disability, somebody who's lost a finger -- talks to me about how to button a dress shirt, those are things that are real struggles for people.
 It's a real change in life.
 And if you had it and you've lost it, it has its own unique set of circumstances.
-So I just kind of wanted to make sure we added that at the end that they come in all different shapes and forms and sizes and, and understanding that everybody's journey is their own.
+So I just kind of wanted to make sure we added that at the end -- that they come in all different shapes and forms and sizes, and understanding that everybody's journey is their own.

 Emily Ladau 33:00